 Network switch hacking vulnerabilities – the value of encryption certification testing and separated security duties.

 200,000 CISCO network switches hacked!
 Quoting Geetha Nandikotkur for Data Breach Today, “Over 200,000 Cisco network switches worldwide were hacked Friday, apparently affecting large internet service providers and data centres across the world, especially in Iran, Russia, the United States, China, Europe and India.”

 This is not the only reported large-scale successfully hacked security vulnerability discovered in network switches and routers.
 Numerous network devices have been a proven source of security vulnerabilities to hacking and damaging cyber-attacks in recent years.

 Encryption security experts have repeatedly warned enterprises and governments that a key reason to encrypt their high-speed network traffic with dedicated (and certified) encryption products is the persistent vulnerabilities of network hardware – the switches and routers.
-This warning is even more compelling when organisations use these network devices as hybrid encryptors – switches/routers with embedded encryption.
+This warning is even more compelling when organisations use these network devices as embedded encryptors – switches/routers with embedded encryption.

 The reality is that network switches/routers can expose organisations’ networks to untold damage.
 When the vulnerability allows an attacker to gain control of the device, the attacker could take control of the network, data routing, shutting down the network and cause enormous business disruption (and expense).